apache/spark/docs/start.rst

     # created to login.
 Enable the example_bash_operator dag in the home page

-Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and lay an "airflow.cfg" file with defaults that get you going fast.
+Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and create the "airflow.cfg" file with defaults that will get you going fast.
 You can inspect the file either in ``$AIRFLOW_HOME/airflow.cfg``, or through the UI in the ``Admin->Configuration`` menu.
 The PID file for the webserver will be stored in ``$AIRFLOW_HOME/airflow-webserver.pid`` or in ``/run/airflow/webserver.pid`` if started by systemd.